ecmwf/anemoi-datasets/docs/using/combining.rst

 expected that the bounding box of the first dataset is contained within the bounding box of the second dataset.

+The image below shows the global dataset:

 .. image:: cutout-1.png
    :width: 75%
    :align: center
    :alt: Cutout

+The image below shows the LAM dataset:

 .. image:: cutout-2.png
    :width: 75%
    :align: center
    :alt: Cutout

+A 'cutout' is performed by removing the grid points from the global dataset that contained in the LAM dataset.
+The result is shown below:

 .. image:: cutout-3.png
    :width: 75%
    :align: center
    :alt: Cutout

+The final dataset is the concatenation of the LAM dataset and the
+cutout:

 .. image:: cutout-4.png
    :width: 75%